wisamb/ZillowHomeValuation/README.md

 ## Exploratory Analysis

 First, the dataset for each year is provided as 2 excel files, transaction data and property attributes.
 In order to work with the data, we combine the 2 excel files for each year by parcel id.
-Immediately, our dataset is reduced to 167,888 rows.
+Immediately, the dataset is reduced to 167,888 rows.
 This is due to the fact that there is far fewer transaction data than property data.

 ### Correlation Analysis
-<i>(performed by teammate)</i>

-Second, we test our data for correlation.
+Second, we test the data for correlation.
 Below is a heatmap showing correlation between all 58 variables.

 <div align=center><img src="/images/image001.jpg" width="60%"/></div>